Polygonal and Figurate Numbers or Numbers as Shapes

 7 1 7 18 34 55 81 112

 In terms of the COLUMNS, each is a simple Arithmetic progression - the common difference between successive entries in any one row is a constant.
-For r=2 the difference is 2, for r=3 it is 3 and for rank r the items always differ by r.
-So pn(r) = pn-1(r) + r and p2(r) = r.
+So in column r we have

 From here it is quite easy to find a formula for pn(r).